johntsinger/da-python-p4/README.md

 #### Player menu :

-The player menu lets you :
+The player menu allows you to :
 - (1) Create new players to the system
 - (2) View and export all players registered
 - (3) Delete existing players